yhli1016/Pmod/README.md

 3. Modules that have conflicts with modules to unload are reloaded.
 4. Modules that have dependencies on modules to load are reloaded.

-The automatically mode are enabled by either appending '-a' or '--auto' to the command-line parameters, or setting the PM\_AUTO\_MODE environmental variable to 1 in init/bash.sh.
-By default it is enabled.
-Set PM\_AUTO\_MODE to 0 or append '-f' to the command-line parameters if you don't like this feature.
+The automatically mode are enabled by default.
+Append '-f' or '--force_no_auto' to the command-line parameters if you don't like this feature.
 Keep in mind that the loaded modules may be not usable as it seems to be in this case.